-"Listen: no one gives a fuck about Moslems.
+"Listen: no one gives a f--- about Moslems.
 These people kill us every day, they kidnap our girls, they overcome our countries and riot in the streets, and normal people are laughing their asses off that for once in history someone actually gave back what we’ve been getting,” Anglin wrote.
 “I don’t support this attack, obviously – I am a man of peace.
 But it sure as hell wasn’t bad optics."

 Andrew Auernheimer, a neo-Nazi and white supremacist hacker who goes by “weev,” echoed those sentiments.